deepset-ai/haystack/docs/_src/api/api/document_store.md

                   It can be used for filtering and is accessible in the responses of the Finder.
 - `index`: Optional name of index where the documents shall be written to.
               If None, the DocumentStore's default index (self.index) will be used.
+- `batch_size`: Number of documents that are passed to bulk function at a time.
+- `duplicate_documents`: Handle duplicates document based on parameter options.
+                            Parameter options : ( 'skip','overwrite','fail')
+                            skip: Ignore the duplicates documents
+                            overwrite: Update any existing documents with the same ID when adding documents.
+                            fail: an error is raised if the document ID of the document being added already exists.

 **Returns**: